 Types of Mountain Bikes

 The cross country bikes are best used for country and marathon bike races.
 They are short and easy to travel with.
+Find here more about Profile Business Photography.
 The bikes are made so you have a balance between suspension and handling obstacles on the course.

 Most cross country bikes will have 70-degree seat tube angles, 29-inch wheels, and 90-120mm suspension if any on the rear

 Trail bikes are the most popular of the mountain bikes since they are very versatile.
 And, can be used as commuter bikes as well.
 They can be taken on casual rides, cross country courses, and even some beginner to intermediate downhills.

 Trail bikes will have 65-68-degree head tube angles, longer wheel bases compared to cross country, and travel between 120-150mm in suspension.

 Enduro bikes mimic downhill bikes and are a bit smaller in size.
 But, they are good for climbing hills and handling on rolling courses.
 They are more versatile than downhill bikes since they can be ridden at bike parks, steep downhills, and anywhere you want to go fast.

 Enduro bikes have 62-66-degree heat tube angle, the reach is longer so your body weight isn’t over the front wheel, and

 Downhill bikes are made for downhill races and obstacles and extreme bike parks.